 Experiments are a crucial component of fluid mechanics research.
 Studies investigating applications spanning drag reduction, wind and hydrokinetic energy, turbulence, combustion, swimming and flying organisms, and geophysical flows all utilize measurements of the fluid velocity field to observe and quantify complex flow patterns and interactions, as well as to validate theoretical and computational models.
 In these applications and others, velocity fields are frequently measured by imaging the trajectories of tracer particles suspended in the flow, a technique known as particle image velocimetry (PIV).
 While resolving flow velocities in a two-dimensional plane using this technique is a standard and well-documented research practice, resolving volumetric three-dimensional flow fields requires additional resources including stronger illumination, multiple viewpoints, and increased computational capacity for data processing.
-Commercially available PIV systems can have costs ranging from $135,000-$600,000 depending on the number of velocity components, size of measurement region, flow speed, working fluid (e.g., water or air), and software acceleration selected, with volumetric systems generally at the higher end of this range.
 While many flows are inherently three-dimensional, these measurement techniques are therefore out of reach for many researchers.
 This project seeks to build, benchmark, and disseminate a low-cost three-dimensional fluid flow measurement system, including both hardware and software components.
 If successful, the project will enable greater access to advanced measurement techniques in the fluid mechanics community.

 Research students involved in this project will work on a team in the following focus areas:

-Essay Prompt: Why are you interested in working on this research project?
+Essay Prompt (~paragraph length): Why are you interested in working on this research project?
 What will you bring to the project and what do you hope to learn?
 Please also submit the names of two HMC professors who can comment on your work habits.
-It's ok if this response is short.

 This project provides the opportunity to apply the engineering design process to scientific instrumentation, including hardware, software, and user-oriented design considerations.
 This project will also provide experience in interdisciplinary problem-solving, specifically in applying ideas from computer vision and medical imaging to fluid mechanics.